nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-### **Use Case 6: Filter Data by Medical Condition**
+### **Use Case 6: Find Data by Medical Condition**

 - **System**: CareLink
-- **Use Case**: UC06 - Filter Data by Medical Condition
+- **Use Case**: UC06 - Find Data by Medical Condition
 - **Actor**: Geriatrician (Fred)

 #### Preconditions
 - Fred is logged into CareLink.

 #### Guarantees
-- Data is successfully filtered by the specified condition and displayed.
+- Data is successfully found by the specified condition and displayed.

 #### Main Success Scenario (MSS)
-1. Fred enters command to `filter` patient data by medical condition.
+1. Fred enters command to `find` patient data by medical condition.
 2. CareLink prompts Fred to input the medical condition.
 3. Fred enters the medical condition.
-4. CareLink filters the patient data based on the specified medical condition.
+4. CareLink finds the patient data based on the specified medical condition.
-5. CareLink displays the filtered data to Fred.
+5. CareLink displays the found data to Fred.
 6. Use case ends.

 #### Extensions